75-Sunny/bintel-05-storytelling/docs/index.md

 The example project answers this business question:

-> Which product category contributes the most sales in the selected region,
+> Which product category contributes the most sales in the West region,
 > and when are its sales strongest?

 The example follows a general BI storytelling process: